Minimal or no improvement in air pollution levels, Ghaziabad most polluted: NCAP report | Science-Environment

 - India

-Delhi and most of the other non-attainment cities under the Centre's National Clean Air Programme (NCAP), launched exactly three years ago, have shown only a marginal improvement while some have recorded an increase in PM levels, said a new analysis released on Monday.
+Delhi and most of the other non-attainment cities under NCAP, launched exactly three years ago, have shown only a marginal improvement, said a new analysis released on Monday.

+Some of the cities have even recorded an increase in particulate matter (PM) levels, it said.

-The analysis by NCAP Tracker, a joint project by news portal 'Carbon Copy' and a Maharashtra-based start-up 'Respirer Living Sciences', designed to track India's progress in achieving the clean air targets set under the NCAP, ranked Ghaziabad in Uttar Pradesh as the most polluted city out of the 132 non-attainment cities listed under the NCAP with highest levels of PM 2.5 and PM 10.
+The analysis by NCAP Tracker, a joint project by news portal 'Carbon Copy' and a Maharashtra-based start-up 'Respirer Living Sciences', designed to track India's progress in achieving the clean air targets, ranked Ghaziabad in Uttar Pradesh as the most polluted city out of the 132 non-attainment cities with highest levels of PM 2.5 and PM 10 (particulate matter that is 10 microns or less in diameter).

 Delhi was the second most polluted city in the list of cities with the highest PM 2.5 level and fourth in cities with the highest PM 10 level.